UH-StudentServices/eduviewer-backend/README.md

 In external properties use property

-backend-type=FS|Postgres to control source of where data is fetched from.
+backend-type=<FS|Postgres> to control source of where data is fetched from.

 It's possible to extend the Service system to implement your own backends.
-You need to implement CourseService or
+You need to implement CourseData and StructureData sources as per examples (for example StudyDataFS, CourseDataFS) and use the same switch to work with those.

 ### Data in Filesystem